pegahcarter/audits/tree/audit.md

 ## Additional Feedback
 ### Documentation
-Documentation between contracts is inconsistent and some large functions are missing comments altogether.
+Documentation between contracts is inconsistent and some primary functions are missing comments altogether.
 [NatSpec](https://solidity.readthedocs.io/en/latest/natspec-format.html#natspec) is the recommended documentation style and should be used throughout the project.

+For example, TREEReserve.burnTREE() will be widely used but has no supporting documentation.

 ## Testing